Mile 74: Chicago (DPRT)

 First visit: Dec.
 12, 2022 Public trail?
 Yes Private land?
 Yes Miles walked: 3.4 miles

 People in the O’Hare neighborhood likely also see the deer that regularly congregate near E. River Road, on the edge of the Catherine Chevalier Woods.
-They may even visit Chevalier Woods, or the massive Schiller Woods at Cumberland and Irving.
-These are the two Cook County Forest Preserves the Des Plaines runs through inside Chicago city limits, and the Des Plaines River Trail (DPRT) passes through both as well.
-Popular gathering spots for Chicagoans and suburbanites alike, these are the two forest preserves I was most familiar with growing up, despite living south of them in River Grove.
-Schiller Woods, in fact, served as the home course for my high school’s cross-country team.
+They may even picnic or hike at Chevalier Woods, or the massive Schiller Woods just down the road at Cumberland and Irving.
+The Des Plaines River, and the Des Plaines River Trail (DPRT), pass through them both.

 Trailus Interruptus